...

 Probation Revocation Hearing

-If the violation is serious or if there are multiple violations, a revocation hearing may be held.
+If the violation is serious or if there are multiple violations, the court may hold a revocation hearing.
 During this hearing, a judge will hear the case against the individual and decide on the appropriate course of action.

 Modified Probation Terms